DaveBenham/VenomModules/README.md

 Input ports should be patched starting at the top and working down within a section.
 Unused input ports below the last patched port are ignored.
 Unused ports above the last port are treated as a single channel of constant 0V.

 At most 16 channels can be merged, starting at the top, and working down.
-A glowing red LED indicates an input with channels that could not be merged.
+A glowing red LED indicates a polyphonic input with channels that could not be merged.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.